-Drinking water (both tap water and bottled water) comes from natural sources, including rivers, lakes, streams, ponds, reservoirs, springs and wells.
+DRINKING WATER FACTS FROM THE U.S. EPA AND THE WA DEPARTMENT OF HEALTH rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land and through the ground, it dissolves naturally occurring minerals.
 Substances resulting from the presence of animal or human activity, even radioactive material, can also be picked up along the way.